Superbition/Celestte-Docs/docs/using_voltis/routing.md

 ### Parameter Tag Configuration

-By default route parameters are detected by Polyel using the `{ }` tag.
+By default route parameters are detected by Voltis using the `{ }` tag.
 This can be changed if you wish but it is not recommended to use other characters.
 However, this can be changed by altering the config inside `/config/router.php` and changing ` routeParameterTag`.

 ## Routing HTTP Methods

-Polyel allows you to register routes based on the HTTP method and makes the following available to you:
+Voltis allows you to register routes based on the HTTP method and makes the following available to you:

 ```
 Route::get($url, $controller);